Economic inclusivity.

 Highlights.

-Post-COVID, the number of families requiring support has been sharply on the rise.
-Enrolments at a subsidized rate have climbed from 38% in 2021 to 52% in 2024.
+In recent years the number of families requiring support has been sharply on the rise.
+Enrolments at a subsidized rate have climbed from 24% in 2022 to 36% in 2026.

 *Please note that tax receipts are not available for these “pay more” contributions.
 If you require tax receipts please contribute through Extra Ed’s own charitable entity, which does provide them.
 Visit our donate page to learn more about this fund.